-The College currently has £5.96m of loans outstanding with bankers on terms negotiated in 2010, 2012 and 2016.
-The terms of the existing agreements are for up to another 18 years.
+The College currently has £6.57m of loans outstanding with bankers (both secured and unsecured) on terms negotiated in 2010, 2012, 2016 and 2018.
+The terms of the existing agreements are for up to another 17 years, with £0.7m being payable next year.
 The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.